Loss Aversion: Why Losing $5 Hurts More Than Winning $10

 Common Misconceptions About Loss Aversion

 "You can overcome loss aversion with willpower."
-You can't think your way out of a hardwired cognitive bias.
+You cannot think your way out of a hardwired cognitive bias.
 The better strategy is to design systems that harness it.
 Put your goals on the same psychological footing as your rent.

 How to Use Loss Aversion for Goal Achievement